Close Menu

 Only a quickly spreading wildfire is proving to be unstoppable.
 Scared for his family, Kevin decides to answer the call from dispatch looking for a driver, any driver, to evacuate 20 kids from a local school and get them to the emergency area, reuniting them with their parents.
 Worried about his own family, Kevin requests that the students’ teacher, Mary Ludwig (America Ferrera), come with him.

 Director Paul Greengrass takes time to build up the gravity of their situation.
-What starts as a clear sky begins to morph to ash, and the anxiety pushing Kevin to move quickly shifts from wanting to get home to his son to wanting to save the children in his care, while also hoping his loved ones have made it to safety.
-With a lot of time spent in the bust, Greengrass develops the world around it as best he can.
-The reflection in windows, the swelling darkness, people in the road.
+What starts as a clear sky begins to morph into falling ash, and the anxiety pushing Kevin to move quickly shifts from wanting to get home to his son to wanting to save the children in his care, while also hoping his loved ones have made it to safety.
+With a lot of time spent on the bus, Greengrass develops the world around it as best he can through the reflection in windows, the swelling darkness, and people in the road.

-To accompany the growing dread as the group tries to reach safety, a cast including Yul Vasquez, Ashlie Atkinson, and Spencer Watson all showcase the terror of those who are not safe in The Lost Bus.
+To accompany the growing dread as the group tries to reach safety, the cast includes Yul Vasquez, Ashlie Atkinson, and Spencer Watson, who all showcase the terror of those who are not safe in The Lost Bus.
 Dispatch’s communications have gone down, and police radios aren’t faring any better; no one knows what’s happening.

 The Lost Bus promotional image from Apple TV+